 Rincon might be considered a sleepy town compared to San Juan and other cities in Puerto Rico, but as you can see, there’s nothing sleepy about it!
 There are so many things to do and ways to relax in the sunset and surf capital of the island that you’ll never want to leave.

 How to get to Rincon The easiest way to reach Rincon is by flying to Puerto Rico’s international airport in San Juan, and from there, renting a car to drive two hours west along Highway 22 and Highway 2 to Rincon.
 Puerto Rico’s public transportation system is abysmal, so you must rent a car to explore the island.
 Find a cheap flight by using Skyscanner or Kayak.
 These are two of the sites I use the most due to their exhaustive search on several websites and airlines around the world.
 They usually bring the cheapest fares.
 Where to Stay in Rincon There are plenty of places to stay in Rincon, and no matter the area you stay in, you’ll be close enough to the beach and main attractions.
 Still, there are a few recommended hotels for you to stay in.
+Lastly, Airbnb has hundred of apartment options for you to rent during your trip.
 Don’t Forget Your Travel Insurance Travel insurance with comprehensive coverage will protect you against unexpected events like theft, cancellations, injury, and illness.
 I use World Nomads and highly recommend it.

 Essential Info: Logistical Tips and Tricks to Book your Trip